 Employer retaliation can occur in a variety of ways, but it can be very difficult to prove.
 It includes any action that the employer takes against you because you filed a workers’ compensation claim.
 You might face some kind of disciplinary action.
 You might be demoted.
 You might be suspended.
 You might even be fired.
 These situations can be very stressful because of how challenging it is to prove that the employer’s actions were done in retaliation.
 This is especially true in Atlanta, Georgia, where any employer can legally fire any employee for any reason at all – even for no reason at all.

 However, there is such a thing as wrongful termination and employer retaliation, both of which you do have legal protection from in Atlanta, Georgia.
-If you believe that you have been retaliated against in any way or that your employment was wrongfully terminated, contact the Bader Law Firm to find out more about your rights and how we can help you prove your case.
+If you believe that you have been retaliated against in any way or that your employment was wrongfully terminated, contact Bader Scott Injury Lawyers to find out more about your rights and how we can help you prove your case.

 Workers’ Compensation Benefits Do Not Include Any Non-Economic Damages